JacksonKary/Multithreaded-HTTP-Server/README.md

 - Thread creation and management with pthread_create() and pthread_join()
 - Implementation of a thread-safe queue data structure with the pthread_mutex_t and pthread_cond_t primitives

+## Running the Server

+There are many ways to test this server.
+By far, the simplest method is to simply run the makefile command:

+<code>make test</code>

+or

+<code>make test port=\<port></code> , where \<port>
+  is the port you want the server to bind to (default is 8000, valid range is 1024 through 65535).

+However, the most satisfying way to test this server is to actually run it  using the following command format:

+<code>> ./http_server <serve_dir> \<port></code> , where <serve_dir> is the directory containing content for clients to request (To use the provided directory, use "server_files/").

+This launches the server so it is ready to take clients.
+Now, connect to the server with a client.
+There are multiple ways to do this, but the coolest way is to send a request via an internet browser.

+  Typing: <code>localhost:\<port>/\<resource></code> in your browser and pressing enter should connect, retrieve, and display the results on your screen. \<port> is the port number the server is binded to and \<resource>
+  is the name of the item you're requesting from \<serve_dir> ("server_files/").

 ## What is in this directory?